JohnBatmanMySlinky/PBRJ/README.md

 An implementation of [Physically Based Rendering: From Theory to Implementation](https://www.pbr-book.org/) in the Julia programming language.
 Based off the 3rd edition, but with some 4th edition sprinkled in.

+# Why?
+Because I like ray tracing.

+# Why Julia?
+Because python is too slow and c++ is too hard

 # Usage
 Example command line usage.
 See `src/args.jl` for a full specification of command line options.
 ```